multi-coop/data-doubs-inclusion/README.md

 ## Mini server for local development

-A mini server is writen in the `server.py` to serve this folder's files, so we could test and develop locally while running [multi-site-app]()
+A mini server is writen in the `server.py` to serve this folder's files, so we could test and develop locally while running Datami.

 To install the mini-server :